 While the process of banding birds is informational as individual birds are studied, the real use of bird banding comes from recovering or recapturing previously banded birds.
 Hunters and birders may report sightings of banded birds, and roughly five percent of banded birds are eventually caught during another banding session and can be identified by their bands.
 Correlating the data that was initially gathered on the bird compared to when it is recovered can provide information on:

 - Migration: Tracking banded birds can show migratory flyways and where birds may detour along a migration route, as well as when they migrate.

-- Bird Ranges: If banded birds are captured in two completely different areas, it can help define where their different ranges are.
+- Bird Ranges: If banded birds are captured in two completely different areas, it can help define where their different ranges are, or note if their ranges are shifting.
 This can be critical for protecting necessary habitats for breeding or wintering birds.

 - Longevity: Recapturing birds can give conservationists an idea of the birds' ages based on when they were first banded.
 This can show how populations are being sustained in different areas, and can offer clues about different species' survival rates.